Hypothyroidism, infertility and pregnancy complications

 Because some of the symptoms of hypothyroidism such as tiredness and weight gain are already quite common in pregnant women, it is often overlooked and not considered as a possible cause of these symptoms.

 Women who have irregular menstrual periods and have problems getting pregnant have an increased chance to have hypothyroidism, and hypothyroid women who do get pregnant have an increased risk of miscarriage.
+The reason for most of these irregular menstrual periods and bleeding are usually ovulation problems and anovulation, not ovulating.

-For example, babies born to mothers who have hypothyroidism have been found to have lower IQs, and some doctors have suggested that all pregnant women and those planning to become pregnant routinely be tested for hypothyroidism.
+Babies born to mothers who have hypothyroidism have been found to have lower IQs, and some doctors have suggested that all pregnant women and those planning to become pregnant routinely be tested for hypothyroidism.

 In most cases of hypothyroidism no specific cause can be found.
 It may follow an infection of the thyroid and may be part of so-called “autoimmune conditions”, such as a condition called Hashimoto’s disease, or it may follow after surgical removal of parts or all of the thyroid.